yungyuc/nsdhw_24au/project/ExplorerRay/README.md

     * Conv and Gemm first, others if time is enough
 * Week 6 (11/4 ~):
   * Make output similar to torchinfo.
-  * Write pybind11 code for Python to use.
+  * Write complete pybind11 code.
 * Week 7 (11/11 ~):
   * Learn how to use Doxygen and Sphinx, generating documentations.
 * Week 8 (11/18 ~):